-The aftermath of World War I in Europe fostered optimism within the Bolshevik ranks, as they believed that the flames of revolution were poised to spread to other nations.
-The Communist International, initiated by Vladimir Lenin in March 1919, assumed a pivotal role as the epicenter of the global communist movement and a means to advance this revolutionary agenda.
-While the Communist International's primary mission was the promotion of communism and the mobilization of the working class to champion their rights, it also undertook covert, less formal responsibilities.
-Between the post-war years and 1923, it maintained close collaboration with the military and political intelligence apparatus of the Soviet state.
-Informally from 1920 and formally from 1921, the Executive Committee established the International Liaison Department, later known as the OMS (Otdel Mezhdunarodnykh Svyazi) (G.M.
-Adibekov, E.N.
-Shakhnazarova, K.K.
-Shirinia, 1997), in response to the resolution of the Communist International Congress in July 1921.
+The aftermath of World War I ignited the Bolsheviks' optimism that the flames of revolution would soon engulf other nations across Europe.
+The Communist International, established in March 1919 under the guidance of Vladimir Lenin, emerged as the epicenter of the global communist movement and a potent instrument to further this revolutionary agenda.
+While the Communist International's primary mission was to propagate communism and galvanize the working class in their struggle for labor rights, it also undertook more clandestine roles.
+Between the early post-war years and 1923, the organization maintained close collaboration with both military and political intelligence apparatuses of the Soviet state.
+Formally established in 1921 by a resolution passed during the Communist International Congress, the International Liaison Department (later known as OMS, or Otdel Mezhdunarodnykh Svyazi) played a pivotal role in these covert operations.
+Its mandate encompassed the provision of support, leadership, and financing to communist parties worldwide.
+This assistance extended beyond financial aid, encompassing the supply of weaponry, personnel, and technical expertise.
+In essence, the OMS functioned as the nerve center for intelligence activities conducted by communist parties on a global scale, acting as a convergence point for both civilian and military intelligence operations

-The primary objective of the OMS was to provide support, guidance, and financial resources to communist parties worldwide.
-This support encompassed not only financial aid but also the provision of weaponry, personnel, and technical expertise.
-Effectively, the OMS emerged as the nerve center for intelligence operations conducted by communist parties across the globe, serving as a convergence point for both civilian and military intelligence efforts.
-Within the Communist International, this entity naturally harnessed the infrastructure of local communist organizations to gather crucial information for the Soviet state, which was the progenitor of the global communist movement.
+Within the Communist International, the OMS harnessed the resources of local communist structures to gather intelligence for the Soviet state, which served as the progenitor of the international communist movement.
+In addition to the committed communists who consciously undertook intelligence assignments during this era, the OMS also relied on unwitting local communists to subvert their own governments.
+This intricate web of intelligence activities and subterfuge shaped the landscape of international communism during the interwar period.

-1 Institute of National Remembrance, Poland^{1&2}
+1 Institute of National Remembrance, Poland